NCBI-Hackathons/seqacademy/README.md

 The output is analyzed (differential gene expression for RNA-Seq and peak analysis for ChIP-seq).

 Finally the results are visualized.

+The model organism for this project is Yeast i.e. Saccharomyces cerevisiae.

 # RNA-Seq